-We adopted a program in 2009 through which the Company provides a matching charitable contribution to qualifying nonprofit organizations to which a director makes a personal commitment in an aggregate amount of up to \$20,000 per year.
-In the case of each of the ALPA director and the IAM director, the Company will provide a matching charitable contribution to qualifying nonprofit organizations to which the director or the director's union contributes up to \$20,000 per year in the aggregate.
-During 2017, directors elected by the holders of Common Stock were also entitled to donate ten round trip tickets for complimentary positive space travel to charity.
+The Company provides a matching charitable contribution to qualifying nonprofit organizations to which a director makes a personal commitment in an aggregate amount of up to \$20,000 per year.
+In the case of each of the ALPA director and the IAM director, the Company will provide a matching charitable contribution to qualifying nonprofit organizations to which either the director or the director's union contributes up to \$20,000 per year in the aggregate.
+During 2018, the Company also donated complementary positive space air travel to qualified charitable organizations selected by the non-employee directors.
+In 2018, such directors were permitted to donate up to ten round trip tickets to qualified charitable organizations.
+The Board reduced the charitable ticket limit to four round trip tickets effective January 1, 2019.